-- 4. The Debtors and their advisors have engaged with their key stakeholders and the Office of the United States Trustee regarding the KERP, including through diligence, conferences, and ongoing dialogue.
-The Debtors have provided information to these constituencies and responded to follow-up inquiries, including regarding program design, cost, and the financial metrics and targets necessary to obtain payouts under the program.
-The Debtors intend to continue these efforts to build consensus around this important program ahead of this Court's hearing on May 14, 2019 on the relief requested herein. - 5.
-The KERP complies with the applicable provisions of the Bankruptcy Code, is similar to plans recently approved in chapter 11 cases, is justified by the facts and circumstances of these cases, and is within the Debtors' sound and reasonable business judgment.
-For these reasons and the reasons set forth below, the Debtors respectfully request the Court enter an order authorizing the Debtors to implement the KERP.
+6. The 2020 KERP complies with the applicable provisions of the Bankruptcy Code, is substantially similar to the 2019 KERP and other plans recently approved in other chapter 11 cases.
+It is also justified by the facts and circumstances of these cases and is within the Debtors' sound and reasonable business judgment.
+For these reasons and the reasons set forth below, the Debtors respectfully request the Court enter an order authorizing the Debtors to implement the 2020 KERP.